ihsan-project/ihsan-infra-pulumi/README.md

     - DOMAIN_CERTIFICATE_ARN.
 This is the ARN of the AWS ACM cert created for the domain you own
     - SECRETS_MANAGER_ARN.
 Where the application environments exist in ASM.
 Eg. `arn:aws:secretsmanager:<zone>:<userid>:secret:*`.
 You can replace the `*` to restrict access
     - SECRETS_KMS_ARN.
 Eg. `arn:aws:kms:<zone>:<userid>:key/*`
+    - ACM_DOMAIN.
+As displayed in the domain section of the ACM certificate, eg. `*.domain.com`
 1. Install [Docker Engine](https://docs.docker.com/get-docker/)
     - Docker Desktop is fine when running on local machine